Summer Graduate Fellowship in Digital Humanities

 Requirements:

-• Desire to explore digital approaches to research and teaching through workshops, readings, and discussions.
+• Desire to explore digital approaches to research and teaching through workshops, readings, discussions, and exchange of feedback with other students.

-• Commitment to contribute to a supportive, interdisciplinary summer learning community.
+• Commitment to contribute to a mutually supportive, interdisciplinary summer learning community.

 • Commitment to building an independent digital project related to your scholarly goals in research, pedagogy, or public engagement.
 Methods that Summer DH can support include: computational text analysis; the design, visualization, and analysis of datasets and databases; network analysis; creation of digital collections and exhibits.